Tools

 Adaptation measures with quantified indicators

-Twenty-five countries included quantified adaptation measures for soil carbon, livestock, or rice sub-sectors in the new and updated NDCs.
-One country (Costa Rica) included a quantified unconditional adaptation measure and is shown in dark blue.
+Twenty-six countries included quantified adaptation measures for soil carbon, livestock, or rice sub-sectors in the new and updated NDCs.
+Two countries included a quantified unconditional adaptation measure and is shown in dark blue.
 Countries that included quantified conditional adaptation measures (8 countries) are shown in light blue.
 Countries that included both quantified unconditional and conditional adaptation measures (3 countries) are shown in orange.
 Countries that included quantified adaptation measures but did not specify conditionality (13 countries) are shown in yellow.

 Policies to implement soil organic carbon commitments